Skip to main content

 Two airports serve Houston: George Bush Intercontinental (IAH) and William P. Hobby (HOU).
 Neither connects directly to METRORail, but both have workable car-free options.

 From IAH (most international flights): METRO Route 500 Downtown Direct runs to Downtown for $4.50 and takes about 60 minutes.
-During the World Cup, METRO is adding shuttle service every 30 minutes with three Downtown hotel stops.
-If your flight lands late or you want door-to-door, rideshare runs $35 to $55 to the inner loop.
+During the World Cup, METRO added shuttle service every 30 minutes with three Downtown hotel stops.
+For late arrivals or door-to-door service, rideshare runs $35 to $55 to the inner loop.

 From HOU/Hobby (Southwest hub, closer to NRG): As of February 2026, METRO Route 500 now also serves Hobby Airport, running direct to Downtown for $4.50.
 Total trip to Downtown: about 45 minutes.
 Rideshare from Hobby to Midtown or the Museum District runs $20 to $35.